 You have both a right and a duty to notify your concern about the suitability of another student in his/her professional role in the field of special needs education.
 You also have a responsibility as a fellow human being to help a student who has problems.

-In special cases, a particular notification of concern/specified notification of doubt about the suitability of a student, which can be submitted by anyone in contact with the student, may result in the suspension of the student from the study programme.The notification of concern/notification of doubt is handled according to the approved institutional procedures.
+In special cases, a specified notification of doubt about the suitability of a student, which can be submitted by anyone in contact with the student, may result in the suspension of the student from the study programme.The notification of doubt is handled according to the approved institutional procedures.
 University authorities will gather detailed information, in which all aspects of the case will be considered.
 The outcome of the proceedings will determine how the case will be handled.

 Do you have questions?